 I imagined the cloud I’d been floating on was now soaring to the heavens.
 Life was good.
 But leave it to me to nitpick something.
 I had dreamed, wanted, worked, and finally became a DJ motivated by Elvis and my first time on-air in Mid-63 there was just one Elvis song: (You’re The) Devil In Disguise in Billboard’s top 100.
 Of course, there were his previous hits to play.
 But I was anxious to say, “Here’s another new song from The King of Rock ‘n’ Roll.”

 When I reached another milestone of becoming a DJ in his hometown, in 1964, there was no Elvis on the Top 100!
 Not a one.
-That was not a total surprise as the Beatles were storming America in April 1964, no less than eight of the Fab Four’s songs made the Top 100 that year, and they occupied the top five songs, number’s 1-5 at the same time!
-Who didn’t want to hear the risqué I Want To Hold Your Ha-a-a-and played five times in a row?
-That same month and year another phenomenon that appealed to the youth of American was released.*
+That was not a total surprise as the Beatles were storming America in April 1964, no less than eight of the Fab Four’s songs made the Top 100 that year, and five of their songs were number’s 1-5 at the same time!
+Who didn’t want to hear the risqué I Want To Hold Your Ha-a-a-and five times in a row?
+That same month and year, another phenomenon that appealed to the youth of American was released.*

 Although many fans thought they were hearing a new Elvis song in 1964, instead it was an Elvis sound alike, with a slight similarity in looks, (but not Elvis impersonator) the handsome Terry Stafford with Suspicion that made it all the way to number 22 on the Top 100 in 1964.